rukai/PF_Sandbox/readme.md

 To run pf sandbox: run `cargo run` in the pf_sandbox directory.

+## setup cli tool

+The tutorial/manual assumes that you have setup the binary for the CLI tool in your system path as the command `pf`.
-To run the CLI for issuing editor commands: run `cargo run` in the cli directory.
+To build the CLI tool run `cargo build` in the cli directory, the resulting binary is stored at `cli/target/debug/pf_client`.

+However you can avoid fiddling with the system path by running `cargo run -- COMMAND` in the cli directory instead of `pf COMMAND`.

+## Usage Documentation

+*   (Get Started Tutorial)[editor-tutorial.md]
+*   (Full Reference Manual)[manual.md)

 ## Goals/Features